BEAST-Fitting/beast/docs/analysis_tools.rst

 There are two types of stars currently implemented, though more can easily be added.
 When there are cuts along two parameters, the 2D PDFs are utilized.
-If 2D PDFs of the required parameters don't exist, the star type will be skipped.
+If 2D PDFs of the required parameters don't exist, the probability of that star type will be `NaN`.

 * Extinguished high mass stars (`star_type_probability.ext_O_star`): Stars above a certain mass (default `M_ini` > 10 solar masses) with some minimum